-A progress monitoring goal has two components: the score to aim for and the timeframe in which to reach it.
+A progress monitoring goal has two components: the score to aim for and the time frame in which to reach it.
 When monitoring a student in grade-level materials, use the standard Acadience Math benchmark goals and the standard time frame in which they should be reached.
-Benchmark goals for Acadience Math can be found in Appendix 5.
+Benchmark goals for Acadience Math can be found in Appendix 4, pages 126-158.